 Certification training will include programs in information technology and healthcare.
 Participants will earn industry certificates that represent portable skills recognized by employers nation-wide.
 UWF and its regional partners will accelerate the pathway to employment for those who successfully complete the program.
 Graduates can compete for high-skill, high-wage jobs, which will help decrease corporate reliance on workers from other countries.

 The occupations and industries in which UWF and Chipola will provide additional training and education are fields in which many employers end up hiring foreign workers on H-1B visas, due to a lack of skilled workers in the U.S. UWF and Chipola College will enhance or add training in the fields of information technology and healthcare.

-Option 1: CompTIA Network+ and Security+ Professional Certification Training
+Option 1: CompTIA Network+ and/or Security+ Professional Certification Training

 The program begins with computer hardware training that focuses on the components common to all PCs in the workplace.
 Network+ covers network technologies, installation and configuration, media and topologies, management, and security.
 TheSecurity+ module provides thorough instruction on the latest protection techniques as well as risk prevention and cyber-security methods.
 Candidates for this program should be proficient in Microsoft applications.
 Job roles for successful completers include network technician, network installer, and IT help desk technician.
 The CompTIA Network+ and/or Security+ course aligns with specific certification modules: CompTIA Network+ (N10-005), and Security+ (SY0-401).
 Courseware and the required exam(s) are included in the training.